TWKB/Specification/twkb.md

 | 3       | Boolean        | Is there a bounding box?                        |
 | 5-8     | Signed Integer | What precision should coordinates be stored at? |

+The "precision" refers to the number of base-10 decimal places stored.

+* A **positive** precision implies retaining information to the right of the decimal place

+    * 41231.1231 at precision=2 would store 41231.12
+    * 41231.1231 at precision=1 would store 41231.1
+    * 41231.1231 at precision=0 would store 41231

+* A **negative** precision implies rouding up to the left of the decimal place

+    * 41231.1231 at precision=-1 would store 41230
+    * 41231.1231 at precision=-2 would store 41200

+In order to support negative precisions, the precision number should be stored using zig-zag encoding (see "ZigZag Encode" below).

 #### Size [Optional]

 **Size:** 1 varInt (so, variable)